-The meadow is mechanically scythed and baled by contractors in late summer after the main flowering to allow setting of seed.
-Areas under the trees are also subjected to occasional "topping" using strimmers.
+Areas under the trees are also subjected to occasional "topping" using a brush cutter.
 Encroaching blackthorn and brambles are cut back when necessary.
 Paths are cut four times a year by a contractor, the cuttings placed in grass heaps.

 The beds in the wildflower plot are planted with annual and perennial plants and weeded when necessary.
 Within this area, paths are surfaced with chippings.